changzhen5616/WebHdfs/README.md

 # WebHdfs
-read image or vedio from HDFS by web
+Read image or vedio from HDFS by web